tim-woo/cs144p4/README.txt

 difference is that itemID search fetches XML data from the web service which then needs to get parsed and displayed.
 We parsed the XML inside of the servlet and then passed this information over to the JSP page to display it.

+In part 4b we added Google Maps and a suggestion query box.